 Setting up the project

-Let’s start by creating a virtual environment.
+Let’s start by creating a virtual environment and installing dependencies.

 python3 -m venv .venv